real estate broker vs agent

 • Helping buyers during the process of finalizing the details of a real estate offer

-• Suggesting types of the home inspector, contractor, or mortgage lender in case the buyers have demands
+• Suggesting types of the home inspector, contractors, or mortgage lenders in case the buyers have demands

 • Identifying new potential real estate that the client can like